bschnei/bens-haus/content/router.md

 ### Build bootloader from source and flash
 Instructions for this step can be found [here](https://github.com/bschnei/ebu-bootloader).

 Note that flashing the bootloader is not a requirement for a stable device, but the remaining steps and configurations were developed assuming the bootloader is up-to-date.
 In particular [U-Boot's Standard Boot](https://docs.u-boot.org/en/stable/develop/bootstd.html) isn't supported in older version of U-Boot.
-This means you'll have to live with some combination of painful/hacky kernel upgrades and complex U-Boot config.
+This means you'll have to live with some combination of painful/hacky kernel upgrades and complex U-Boot configuration.
 Your CPU's maximum speed will also be limited.

 ### Configure U-Boot
 On this device, U-Boot stores it's configuration (environment variables) in dedicated storage completely separate from the bootloader (SPINOR), the eMMC, or any other block devices.
 This means that flashing the bootloader will not change the U-Boot environment variables.

-With a modern version of U-Boot, the only configuration is to set the environment variable `bootcmd` to `bootflow scan`.
-This will tell U-boot to cycle through available boot devices and look for an EFI system partition.
-When it finds one, it will try to load the EFI image at EFI/BOOT/BOOTAA64.EFI.
+With a modern version of U-Boot, the only required configuration is to set the environment variable `bootcmd` to `bootflow scan`.
+This will tell U-boot to cycle through available boot devices and look for an [EFI system partition](https://en.wikipedia.org/wiki/EFI_system_partition).
+When it finds one, it will try to load the EFI image at `EFI/BOOT/BOOTAA64.EFI`.

 ### Install a Linux distribution
-Choose a distribution that has good support for 64-bit ARM (ARMv8) and their install image supports EFI booting.
+Choose a distribution that: 1) has good support for 64-bit ARM (ARMv8) and, 2) supports UEFI.
 Acquire their install image and flash it to a USB storage device.
 You can confirm your USB device was imaged correctly by looking for an EFI image at the location noted above.

 Boot from the USB device and install your distribution.
 This will include partitioning and formatting block devices.
 The ESPRESSObin Ultra comes with 7.6G of block storage on eMMC.
-If this is not enough for your chosen distro, it is possible to use the device's internal SATA port to add signifcant internal storage capacity.
+If this is not enough for your chosen distro, it is possible to use the device's internal SATA port to add significant internal storage capacity.

 I have been using Arch Linux on desktop for a few years, and while reliability is not desktop Arch's strength, it is absurdly customizable which is nice for building a lean operating system.
 Unfortunately the project doesn't officially support the ARM architecture.
-The Arch Linux ARM project is an unofficial port that I use, but the project doesn't share the community or infrastructure of Arch Linux.
+[Arch Linux ARM](https://archlinuxarm.org/) is an unofficial port that I use, but the project doesn't share the community or infrastructure of Arch Linux.
 Spend time in the forums and documentation of the distributions you are considering and decide for yourself.

 ### Configure basic networking and get SSH working
-The good news is that systemd is the default system manager for both Debian-based distributions (Ubuntu, Raspbian) and Arch.
+The good news is that systemd is the default system service manager for both Debian-based distributions (Ubuntu, Raspbian) and Arch.
 A recommended first goal is to get to a point where you can ssh into your router when its WAN port is connected to your existing LAN.
-Until you do so, you will be working on the device via its serial console which means it has to be physically near another computer instead of in a closet or rack where it belongs.
+Until you do so, you will be working on the device via its serial console which means it has to be physically near another computer instead of in a closet or rack where it ultimately belongs.

 I recommend disabling any firewall for this first step because it will be one more thing to troubleshoot when your ssh attempts fail.
 A sample WAN port configuration for systemd-networkd might look like the following:
 ```